Tatenda25/Cs50-repo/README.md

 # Pset1

-My Code for problem set 1
+My Code for problem set for week 1